kantoniak/konstruisto/README.md

 ### Building on Windows

+You will need to set up `cmake` in `PATH` if it's not already there.

 1. Set up dependencies running `scripts/setup-deps.ps1` in Powershell from the main directory:
     ```
     git clone git@github.com:kantoniak/konstruisto.git konstruisto